robcarver17/skipperman/docs/ideas.md

 - memorise whether summary buttons pressed
 - template download for import of list of cadets
 - instructions
-- key report links for instructors on event landing page
 - dropdown list of previous event names when creating event

 UNCLASSIFIED: